Child Schizophrenia Test: What It Is And When To Seek One

 • Family therapy

 Family therapy often focuses on teaching the family how to best support a child with early-onset schizophrenia.
-This may include psychoeducation, building emotional regulation skills, learning stress reduction methods, and cultivating solid crisis intervention and problem-solving skills.
+This may include psychoeducation, building emotional control skills, learning stress reduction methods, and cultivating solid crisis intervention and problem-solving skills.

 • Support services